Boeing’s defense of 737 MAX’s flight-control system in wake of pilot messages stands up

 However, Monday’s analysis of Boeing’s 2016 simulator issues suggests that the stories published over the weekend — including by the Seattle Times — reporting on the message exchange between the pilots were indeed misinterpretations, as Boeing claimed Sunday.

+On Tuesday, a fourth person, one who requested anonymity because of the sensitive nature of the matter, provided information on how Gustavsson, the second pilot in the chat, understood the instant messaging conversation with Forkner.

+This person said Gustavsson also believes the problem Forkner experienced “was the result of a glitch in the simulator software and not MCAS.”

-It doesn’t change the conclusion that MCAS as originally designed did lead to the accidents and the deaths of 346 people.
+This radical shift in perception regarding the 2016 chat doesn’t change the conclusion that MCAS as originally designed did lead to the accidents and the deaths of 346 people.

 However, it means that these messages aren’t evidence that Boeing misled the world in 2016 and hid early evidence that MCAS was a death trap.